Ranking every centre-back to play for Chelsea since John Terry left

 The much-maligned and much-caricatured Brazilian is perhaps domestic football’s most divisive footballer, with fans debating his merits with the same passion that once fuelled the Crusades.

-With his Sideshow Bob hair and penchant towards hilarious defensive howlers, it is often forgotten that Luiz is an excellent passer of the ball and has valuable leadership qualities.
+With his Sideshow Bob hair and penchant towards hilarious defensive howlers, it is often forgotten that Luiz was an excellent passer of the ball and had valuable leadership qualities at Chelsea.

 Therefore, we are going to take the Trevor Brooking option and place him slap bang in the middle of this list.